TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Methodology

-\paragraph{Interpreting this notion of local dataset structure.} A high Persistence Score quantifies the degree of topological instability a sample introduces within its own class manifold.
-Crucially, our optimization process is designed to be density-preserving, it enhances local topological features without altering the overall density distribution of the class manifold.
-This is vital for coreset selection, as it ensures our search for structurally important samples does not distort the global representativeness of the data.
-The optimization process repositions these points to clarify the underlying intra-class structure and increase its persistence life-cycle.
-Therefore, the \textit{magnitude of this corrective displacement serves as a direct, dynamic measure of a sample's contribution to the topological complexity of its class}, derived from the collective interaction of every point in the manifold.
+\paragraph{Interpreting this notion of local dataset structure.} A high persistence score quantifies the topological instability a sample introduces in its class manifold.
+Density-preservation during optimization is vital, ensuring our search for structurally important samples does not distort global representativeness.
+The magnitude of corrective displacement therefore serves as a direct, dynamic measure of a sample's contribution to the topological complexity of its class.